 FFØR offers a complete vegan hair range, but what other plant-based friendly ways are there to help hair?
 Diet would be a good place to start because when you feed your body you are feeding your hair too.
-There are many scientific reports which suggest nutrient-packed foods can help bring out the best in your tresses.
+There are many scientific reports that suggest nutrient-packed foods can help bring out the best in your tresses.
 An added benefit of plant power is that vegan foods are usually full of these.
 So, if you are looking to give your locks a new lease of life, why not try incorporating these 5 foods into your diet?

 This bright green fruit is known for its many health benefits, from being attributed to helping your gut to your heart.
 With all its nutrients, there are countless ways in which avocado cares for your hair.
 For example, its fatty amino acids help hydration which leads to growth, strengthening, and preventing breakages.
 It is also rich in other hair-loving nutrients such as biotin and vitamins A, D, E, and K. There are lots of fun ways to eat avocado, why not help your hair by having some smashed avocado or even some guacamole and tortilla chips?